sizhec/15-466-f23-base1/README.md

 4. create sprites using these indexes

 How To Play:

 W, A, S, D for movement.

 Space to send out your Poke Balls!

+Note: You only have one poke ball and scoreboard display is not perfect... :(

 This game was built with [NEST](NEST.md).